vieira83/p13n-fe-takehome/readme.md

 This take home exercise should take less than one day to complete.
 Please contact us, if you have questions, or run into any problems.

 To submit your response to this exercise please make a pull request on the github project.
+Please ensure you have implemented all of the requirements for this project before submitting.